QubesOS/qubes-doc/user/reference/glossary.rst

       See :doc:`/user/advanced-topics/standalones-and-hvms`.

-      "standalone" is the preferred term, but it can also be referred to as ``StandaloneVM`` in historic blog and forum posts and documentation, but also in modern technical context when referring to qube :term:`class` used by qvm tools, qrexec policies, configuration management, etc.
+      "standalone" is the preferred term, but it can also be referred to as ``StandaloneVM`` in outdated sources and in modern technical context when referring to qube :term:`class`.

    template
       .. image:: /attachment/doc/templatevm-red.svg